Census Methodology & Understanding the Data

 Understanding the Data

-Does this mean that over 65,000 people were victims of domestic violence on the day of count?
+Does this mean that the number of people served on Census Day were victims of domestic violence on the day of count?

 - No. Because we survey only domestic violence programs, the survey doesn’t count how many people were victims of domestic violence on the designated day.
-It records how many people sought services from domestic violence programs on September 17, 2013.
+It records how many people sought services from domestic violence programs on Census Day.
 We don’t know, definitively, how many victims of domestic violence there are on any given day because not all victims seek services immediately after experiencing abuse.

 This count was only on one day.
 Can I multiply it by 365 and get an average estimate of the number of victims who sought services in a year?

 - No. The Domestic Violence Counts report provides an unduplicated count of victims who seek services in just one day.
 Throughout the year, some victims might only use services once a year, while others may access support many times over the course of a year.
 In addition, most programs experience days when many victims seek services and some days when few victims seek services.
 Thus multiplying the 1-day total by 365 to create an annual number would be inaccurate.

 Why can’t you just do an annual unduplicated count?

 - Getting an annual unduplicated annual count is impossible because you’d have to make sure you’re not counting the same person twice.
 In order to do so, domestic violence programs would need to collect in-depth personally identifying information about victims and share that information with other domestic violence programs.
 This disclosure would be a violation of federal law and many state laws.
 In addition, victims of domestic violence often suffer from abusers who believe it is their right to control and monitor them.
 Because we respect survivors’ privacy, confidentiality, safety, and dignity, we will not do so.

 Return to main Domestic Violence Counts Census reports: http://nnedv.org/census